Image Classifier guide

 How to use the Image Classifier

-The Image Classifier guesses likely labels for a chosen image in your browser.
-It is useful for learning how classification works and for quick, low-stakes image labels.
+The Image Classifier guesses likely labels for a chosen JPG, PNG, or WebP image in your browser.
+It is useful for simple object photos, classroom demos, file-naming clues, and low-stakes checks where a manual review still comes next.
 Use this guide to understand what to enter, how to read the output, and what to double-check before relying on the result.

 Open the Image Classifier